An old staple with a twist – Miso Glazed Salmon

 Salmon cooks fast enough that you shouldn’t have trouble making two batches before the rice is done.
 If you too suffer from Soggy Sheet Syndrome, do yourself a favour and divide the food you intend to roast into smaller batches.

-I’m happy to report that the same marinade also works well for chicken.
-And if you get tired of the miso honey combo, you can always swap it out with a tried and true teriyaki glaze and cooking the salmon with the same method.
+I’m happy to report that the same marinade also works well for chicken, as well as for cod.
+And if you get tired of the miso honey combo, you can always swap it out with a tried and true teriyaki glaze, or do what Kemi over at Recipe Vibes does and cook your salmon with a simple but delicious garlic butter sauce.
 Or if you want to experience salmon in a way like never before, try cooking salmon fillets sous vide.

 Dramatis Personae